 2. What is the remote job market like for UI designers?

-The world of work has changed dramatically in recent months, and for many, the remote lifestyle has become a necessity.
-In the wake of COVID-19, we’ll see a major long-term shift in how companies operate.
-Employers will grow increasingly open to the idea of a remote workforce, and equally, employees will seek out more flexible working opportunities.
-Overall, we’ll see the remote job market grow exponentially—a trend that will be directly reflected in the UI design job market.
+The world of work has changed dramatically in recent years, and for many, the remote lifestyle has become a necessity.
+As we continue to navigate the Covid-19 pandemic, we’re seeing a major long-term shift in how companies operate.
+Employers are increasingly open to the idea of a remote workforce, and equally, employees are seeking out more flexible working opportunities.
+Overall, we’ll see the remote job market continue to grow exponentially—a trend that will be directly reflected in the UI design job market.

 Are there currently lots of remote jobs for UI designers?